 maybe one more.
 Okay… two (eeeeek).

-Y’all know my love of pumpkin runs deep.
+My love of pumpkin runs deep.
 Just look inside my freezer and you’ll probably have a few frozen blocks of pumpkin fall on your feet.
 Yes, it’s happened and it hurts.
 So watch out!

 Have you given porridge a go?
 Or do you crave it all the time?
 I’ve been alternating green smoothies among porridge, oatmeal and occasionally eggs.
 But I find what I crave most of all is a bowl-full of porridge.